JustinNoel1/CollabLearning/README.md

 * Even a very small amount of collaboration can improve both the individual models and the entire ensemble.

 The details of our build environment are contained in the `requirements.txt` file or, for those using conda, are in the `environment.yaml` file.
 Probably the most important requirements are Python 3.6 and Tensorflow 1.1.

+To train the models:
+1. Execute
+`python my_capstone.py`
+ from the source directory.
+This will download the datasets as necessary and train all of the models according to the hardcoded hyperparameters in `my_capstone.py`.
+1. Take a vacation.
+(If you are using a CPU, make it a long vacation).

+Statistical data, graphs, and checkpoints will be dumped into the `collab_logs` directory.
+These can be combined into more meaningful graphs by running:
+`python analysis.py`
+The output will be pushed into the `latex/images` directory.